jaeyow/fullstack-developer/_posts/2019-03-30-umbraco-and-docker-meant-to-be.md

 <img src="../images/umbraco-and-docker/Docker_logo_011.0.png">

 After it's release in 2013, the popularity of [Docker](https://www.docker.com/) has grown through the years.
 It allowed one to run software in containers - a virtualization technology which is comparable to virtual machines in its practical use.
-However, unlike virtual machines, it is much more compact, and more dynamic in its resource usage where you do not have to permanently set aside hardware for it.
-It enables portability where we can define images which are self contained, with all the dependencies it needs.
+However, unlike virtual machines, it is much more compact, and more dynamic in its resource usage where you do not have to permanently set aside resources for it.
+It enables portability where one can define images which are self-contained and isolated, with all the dependencies it needs.

-These **Docker images are portable** in that we can distribute them for others to run and get exactly the same behaviour everywhere, without the need to manually install all the elements that make up the image.
-The time savings is clear when you don't have to wait through all the number of installations that make up the single image.
+These **Docker images are portable** in that we can distribute them for others to run and get exactly the same behavior everywhere, without the need to manually install all the elements that make up the image.
+The time savings is clear when you don't have to wait through all the number of installations.
 And you get the exact same running container as what the image creator had intended.

-There are many uses of Docker, but for this post, we will focus on it being a perfect candidate to use in a development team, to help in **develoment environment standardization**.
-In addition to that, when you work in a team, there is nothing more frustrating than trying to fix a bug and in the end find out that it was caused by a slightly differing configuration between developers.
+There are many uses of Docker, but for this post, we will focus on it being a perfect candidate to use in a development team, to help in **development environment standardization**.
+In addition to that, when you work in a team, there is nothing more frustrating than trying to fix a bug and in the end find out that it was caused by a slightly different configuration between developers.
 Using containers will make sure that all developers are working on the same environment.
 And because we are using containers, we can easily setup a new developer, and get them up and contributing quickly.

 ## Umbraco

 <img src="../images/umbraco-and-docker/UmbracoLogo.jpg">

-[Umbraco](https://umbraco.com/) is a .Net based CMS (Content Management System) and started much earlier in 2000 and even though it has had multiple versions ever since, its architecture has not changed much.
+[Umbraco](https://umbraco.com/) is a .Net based CMS (Content Management System) and started around the year 2000 and even though it has had multiple versions ever since, its architecture has not changed much.
 Umbraco has proved its longevity in the industry, and remains as one of the most popular .NET based CMS for developers.
 So in comparison to Docker, an Umbraco-based website is a traditional application.
-But that cannot stop us from taking advantage of the benefits of Docker and combine it with the utility of Umbraco.
+But that cannot stop to take advantage of the benefits of Docker and combine it with the utility of Umbraco.

 ## Docker and Umbraco together

 Umbraco is a .NET application (not [.NET Core](https://github.com/dotnet/core)) first and foremost, and that is our main requirement.
-Docker was designed for Linux, but because it is not .NET Core, we cannot use Linux containers here, however Docker also has support for Windows containers.
+Docker was designed for Linux, but because it is not .NET Core, we cannot use Linux containers.
+However Docker now has support for Windows containers so we can use this with Umbraco.
 Their support for Windows is getting better although they are still not at par with the capabilities of their Linux cousins.

 We will be using [Docker Compose](https://docs.docker.com/compose/) to define our system, which will have 2 parts (or services as per docker-compose lingo).
 The first service is the Umbraco DB - an SQL based database which is the center of an Umbraco project.
 The second service is the .NET based website that houses the Umbraco system.
 Both services are defined in a docker-compose.yml as we'll see in the next section.
 This defines our system, the portable image that we can pass around our development team.

+This is an over simplified Docker system, a typical project might have multiple APIs referenced in the same docker compose file, with the idea that you can define your whole system in your computer, only limited by the your hardware.

 ## How to create a Docker-based Umbraco web application
 >